ePaperInnovation/pl-mcu-epd/Documentation/imageprep.rst

 * blank lines are allowed
 * there is no limit to the length of the file other than what the file system infrastructure permits
-* the file needs to be named ``slides.txt`` and located in the same directory as the image files

 The software will not keep more than one line in memory at a time, and it will automatically jump back to the beginning of the file when it has processed the